SherG/tester1/site/content/post/can-short-workouts-be-effective-what-does-medical-research-say.md

 ![body by science](/img/body-by-science.png "body by science")

-The video below features [Dr. McGuff](http://www.drmcguff.com/) — an emergency physician — speaking on strength training for baby boomers.
+For more information, watch this video, [Strength Training for Health and Longevity](https://www.youtube.com/watch?time_continue=12&v=jeFdYy815pQ) by features [Dr. McGuff](http://www.drmcguff.com/).

+I also recommend this video by Dr. McGuff, on [The Benefits of Exercise for the Over-40s.](https://www.youtube.com/watch?v=-tn77ntM5sc)

 ## High Intensity Training